keu/docs/astro/deployment-metrics.md

 ## Export Airflow Deployment metrics to Datadog

-You can export metrics about a Deployment's Airflow environment to Datadog.
-After you configure this integration, the Datadog Agent collects metrics that are available in the Astro UI as well as more specific metrics about your environment's performance.
+You can export metrics about a Deployment's Airflow environment to Datadog by adding a Datadog API key to your Deployment.
+Datadog Agent collects metrics that are available in the Astro UI as well as more specific metrics about your environment's performance.
 See the [Datadog documentation](https://docs.datadoghq.com/integrations/airflow/?tab=host#data-collected) for a complete list of exported metrics.

 :::info